fleetdm/fleet/docs/Using Fleet/Audit-logs.md

 - "host_id": ID of the host.
 - "host_display_name": Display name of the host.
 - "script_execution_id": Execution ID of the script run.
+- "script_name": Name of the script (empty if it was an anonymous script).
 - "async": Whether the script was executed asynchronously.

 #### Example